gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

 Now let's use this utility to produce some messages to a queue.

 ### Producing messages

-Messages can be easliy produced by using the producer option, as shown here.
+Messages can be easily produced by using the producer option, as shown here.

 ```
 ./activemq producer